 The construction industry has long struggled with productivity issues.
 One contributing factor is the over-reliance on point solutions in project management.

-Point solutions are tools that only address one part of a workflow.
-The problem being, that to complete an entire project, you need multiple separate tools.
+Point solutions are tools that only address one part of a workflow, which means that multiple separate tools are needed to complete an entire project.

-In many construction projects, every process or sometimes even every step of a process, relies on a different device.
-This makes it difficult to track progress, communicate between teams, and organize project data.
+In many construction projects, every process or step relies on a different tool - making it challenging to track progress, communicate between teams, and organize project data.

 - Make and view updates in real-time